-Most common of old traditions is a May Dance, where young people holding colorful ribbons attached to the top of a maypole dance around the pole weaving in and out, the boys in one direction and the girls in another until they are pulled together as the ribbons wrap around the pole.
-Alternately, a Morris Dance can be performed.
-Both dances celebrate fertility and the fecundity of spring.
+Most common of the old traditions is a May Dance, where young people holding colorful ribbons attached to the top of a maypole dance around the pole weaving in and out.
+The boys go in one direction and the girls in another until they are pulled together as the ribbons wrap around the pole.

 Take the day off

 That’s right.
-In solidarity with the workers and policemen who died in the violence surrounding the first strikes for a safe work environment, (known as the Haymarket Affair) take off for the day.
-Your work is not the 16 hour day, 7 days a week nightmare they were protesting, but 8 hours off is enough time to “do a little dance, make a little love, and get down tonight!”
+Show solidarity with the workers and policemen who died in the violence surrounding the first strikes for a safe work environment, known as the Haymarket Affair.
+Your work is not the 16-hour-per-day, seven-day-a-week nightmare they were protesting, but eight hours off is enough time to show support.

 Why We Love May Day

-May Day’s importance as a celebration of fertility is consistent through the ages.
 Agrarian societies followed the seasons closely by necessity.
-In the northern hemisphere, winter’s end brought the new life of spring, and May Day was a cause of celebration, of release from the harsh winter into the bounty that would be summer.
+In the northern hemisphere, winter’s end brought the new life of spring, and May Day was cause for celebration — a release from the harsh winter into the bounty that would be summer.

 Since its religious (pagan) origins, May Day, (and the month of May in general) was incorporated into Christian beliefs as a day to celebrate the Blessed Virgin Mary, mother of Jesus Christ, and motherhood in general.
 It is no coincidence that modern Mother's Day falls in early May, or that we anthropomorphize nature as Mother Nature.